 Canon RF 24mm f/1.8 – who it’s for

-The Canon RF 24mm f/1.8 is a compact, lightweight (9.6 ounces) prime that can as as 5.5 inches, hence the “macro” in its name.
+The Canon RF 24mm f/1.8 is a compact, lightweight (9.6 ounces) prime that can focus as close as 5.5 inches, hence the “macro” in its name.
 A full-frame lens, the RF 24mm will also work on Canon’s new crop-sensor RF-mount bodies, the EOS R7 and EOS R10.
 On those, you’ll get a 38mm equivalent field of view.

-Also, given its stabilized and use of a stepping motor (STM)—which tend to operate quickly and silently—we could see this be a solid option for video shooters and vloggers too.
+Also, given its stabilized nature and use of a stepping motor (STM)—which tend to operate quickly and silently—we could see this be a solid option for video shooters and vloggers too.
 And Canon says the lens’ image stabilization should provide up to 5.5 stops of compensation.

 Canon RF 24mm f/1.8 – build & features

 Optically, the Canon RF 24mm has 11 elements in nine groups, with one ultra-low dispersion element and one aspherical element.
 The brand’s Super Spectra Coating (SSC) has been applied to these elements to help control ghosting and flare.
-And a 9-blade aperture offers a of f/1.8 to f/22 and should hopefully provide some smooth, eye-pleasing bokeh.
+And a 9-blade aperture offers a range of f/1.8 to f/22 and should hopefully provide some smooth, eye-pleasing bokeh.

 In terms of physical controls, there’s a focus ring, a customizable control ring (with click-stops), an AF/MF toggle, and an IS on/off switch.
 The front offers a 52mm filter thread.
 Canon makes no mention of weather-sealing.
 We also don’t know what the barrel is constructed of but given the lens’ price and weight, we’re betting it’s some sort of polycarbonate.